elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 #### Added

-- **Option to create custom solvers for letsencrypt issuers, including a simple way to add secrets**
+- **Option to create custom solvers for Let's Encrypt issuers, including a simple way to add secrets**
 - **Kube-bench runs on every node**
   Automated CIS tests are performed on each node using kube-bench Added a CIS kube-bench Grafana dashboard